khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 Grafana will be available http://localhost:3370/-/debug/grafana.

 If you are using [Docker Single Container](../deploy/docker-single-container/index.md) or the [Docker Compose deployment option](../deploy/index.md), Grafana is available locally at http://localhost:3370/-/debug/grafana without any additional setup.
-If Sourcegraph is deployed to a remote server, then access via an SSH tunnel using a tool such as [sshuttle](https://github.com/sshuttle/sshuttle) is required to establish a secure connection to Grafana.
+If Khulnasoft is deployed to a remote server, then access via an SSH tunnel using a tool such as [sshuttle](https://github.com/sshuttle/sshuttle) is required to establish a secure connection to Grafana.
 To access the remote server using `sshuttle` from your local machine:

 ```bash